 - demonstrate financial need and be declared eligible by the Financial Aid Office;

 - have a cumulative grade point average of at least 2.0;

 - be willing and able to complete the required amount of hours (50 hours/semester)

 Q: How do I enroll in the program?

 After applying for financial aid, if you are deemed eligible for the award, you will be invited to attend a mandatory orientation session to enroll in the program.

 Q: Where can I do my volunteer service?

-You may choose where you serve, as long as it is a not-for-profit organization in Hawaii.
+You may choose where you serve, as long as it is a not-for-profit or government organization in Hawaii.
 The Office of Civic and Community Engagement maintains a database of organizations that have volunteer programs.
-We also maintain a Facebook page where we regularly post information about volunteer opportunities.
+We also maintain a Facebook and an IG page where we regularly post information about volunteer opportunities.

 Q: I am an education, social work, dental hygiene, nursing (etc.) major, may I count my student teaching/practicum/clinicals towards my hours?